AkoIsTaken/Remove_Vehicle_Degradation/README.md

 # Remove_Vehicle_Degradation
-Removes vehicle degradation for c:tlg
+Removes vehicle degradation for c:tlg (not c:dda)
 I barely know anything about modding cataclysm so expect bugs as this was made for personal use

 While this mod was made from scratch [this](https://github.com/KeenEye333/Remove_Vehicle_Degradation) was helpful to look at as reference